Khongchai/web-spirograph/README.md

 This spirograph generator contains 2 modes:

 1. The **animated mode** draws an n-nested levels of cycloids at 60fps.
-This is done on the main thread, so the frames could dip significantly if your cpu is not very powerful for single-threaded operations.
-I didn't take time to optimize it as the allure of this next feature was too strong.
+This is done on the main thread, so the frames could dip significantly if your CPU is not very powerful for single-threaded operations.
+I didn't take the time to optimize it as the allure of this next feature was too strong.

-2. The **instant mode**, the reason I made this project in the first place.
+2. The **instant mode**, is whehre fun stuff happens.
 This mode draws very, very fast.
-It also guarantees that for a Global Time Scale of 1 (description below), the drawn shape is guarantee to be a complete closed-shape (ex. an ellipse, not a U-Shaped curvee).
+It also guarantees that for a Global Time Scale of 1 (description below), the drawn shape is guaranteed to be a complete, closed-shape (ex. an ellipse, not a U-Shaped curve).
 The algorithms are explored below, along with other implementation details.

 # Parameters

 ## Local (affects the selected cycloid only)

 `rodLengthScale`: 1 means the rod is the same length as the cycloid it belongs to.
-This rod extends the physical boundary in that you cannot put your pencil outside of a circle, only inide of it; more precisely, the position of drawn point cannot be farther from the origin than the radius of the circle.
+This rod extends the physical boundary in that for a real spirograph, you cannot put your pencil outside of a circle, only inide of it.
+The position of traced path cannot be more than c.x + c.r or c.y + c.r, where x and y are the circle's origin, and r the radius of the circle.

 `cycloidSpeedScale`: the ratio of the surface covered as the child cycloid moves around the parent.
 The value of 1 means there are no sliding (physically accurate).